 Bipolar disorder and driving

-If you have bipolar disorder, it may affect your driving.
-You must inform the Driver and Vehicle Licensing Agency (DVLA).
+If you have bipolar disorder, you must inform the Driver and Vehicle Licensing Agency (DVLA) as it may affect your driving.

 Social care and support guide